arthurprs/sucredb/README.md

 ### Data structures

-Sucredb also supports a tiny subset of commands for Hash and Set datatypes.
+Sucredb also supports a tiny subset of commands for Hash and Set datatypes in addition to a dedicated Counter type.
 These types are [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) and don't require a context to be sent along the operation.
 Mutations depend on the coordinator version of the value and conflicts are handled as follow:

 * Hash: On values conflict the latest write wins.
 * Set: On values conflict add wins.
 * Counter: Deletes may erase non observed increments.

+### CGET

+Returns the value for a counter or Nil if none is found.

+`> GET key {consistency}`

+`< 1011`

-#### CSET
+### CSET

 Sets the value for a counter.